Meet Our Teaching Faculty

 Rick performed as a baritone soloist with such companies as Lincoln Center Theatre Company, La Scala, Vienna State Opera, Washington Opera, Baltimore Opera, Fort Worth Opera, Opera Omaha, New Jersey Symphony, Richmond Symphony, and National Symphony.
 He recorded the role of Bernardo on the album West Side Story conducted by Leonard Bernstein and is featured on the recording of Bernstein’s last opera, A Quiet Place

 A frequent judge for vocal competitions, he annually adjudicates for the Metropolitan Opera National Council Auditions.
-Originally from Oklahoma, Rick grew up in northern Virginia, attended college in Washington, D.C. and New York City, and has lived for many years in San Francisco.
-Rick teaches group classes and private lessons in voice and guitar.
+Originally from Oklahoma, Rick grew up in northern Virginia, attended college in Washington, D.C., and New York City, and has lived for many years in San Francisco.
+Rick teaches group classes and private lessons in voice and guitar at Fort Mason.

 Elizabeth "Elz" Henderson